cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

 ### Tools used

-- **Coinbase Developer Platform (CDP):** Tools and APIs for developers to integrate Coinbase services into decentralized applications, enabling easy management of crypto assets, transactions, and more
+- **[Coinbase Developer Platform (CDP)](https://www.coinbase.com/developer-platform):** Tools and APIs for developers to integrate Coinbase services into decentralized applications, enabling easy management of crypto assets, transactions, and more
-  - **Coinbase Wallet API:** Create and manage cryptocurrency wallets, enabling secure storage and transactions of digital assets
+  - **[CDP MPC Wallet API](https://docs.cdp.coinbase.com/mpc-wallet/docs/welcome):** Create and manage cryptocurrency wallets, enabling secure storage and transactions of digital assets
-  - **Coinbase Transfers API:** Provides programmatic access to initiate, monitor, and manage cryptocurrency transfers, allowing integration of payments and transfers into applications
+  - **[CDP Transfers API](https://docs.cdp.coinbase.com/mpc-wallet/docs/transfers):** Provides programmatic access to initiate, monitor, and manage cryptocurrency transfers, allowing integration of payments and transfers into applications
-  - **Platform Portal:** Web interface where developers can manage their projects, access API documentation, and configure their API keys and other settings for integration with Coinbase’s services
+  - **[CDP Portal](https://portal.cdp.coinbase.com/):** Web interface where developers can manage their projects, access API documentation, and configure their API keys and other settings for integration with Coinbase’s services

 While Smart Contracts come in multiple flavors, this guide will be using `ERC20` format.